 Even at rush hour, the train platform can be a very lonely place.
 Despite this, many of us share the same intrusive thoughts on our daily commute.

 Thoughts involving pushing someone in front of a train, or jumping ourselves, are very common.
-Thankfully, OCD is often to blame and there are ways to reduce the anxiety.
+Thankfully, there are ways to reduce the anxiety.

 Every working day I reach the platform, and take a few steps back.